 7 Secrets to Finding a Great Personal Injury Lawyer

-If you have a large case with serious injuries it's important to know that your attorney can deliver a large verdict or settlement.
-Ask your attorney how many million dollar verdicts or settlements he has had.
-Is he a member of the Million Dollar Advocates?
+If you have a large case with serious injuries, it's essential to know that your attorney can deliver a significant verdict or settlement.
+Ask your attorney how many million-dollar verdicts or settlements he has had.
+Are they a member of the Million Dollar Advocates?
 The Million Dollar Advocates is a renowned organization of attorneys who have settled or tried cases worth a million dollars or more.
 Not every case is worth a million dollars, but if you have that kind of a case, make sure you have an attorney who can deliver the goods.4.
 Hire an Attorney Who's an Active Member of State and National Trial Lawyer Groups

-When you hire an attorney...look around..does he or she look like they are successful?
+When you hire an attorney, look around.
+Do they look like they are successful?
 Does their office look like they are doing well?
 Does the attorney have a line of credit or personal assets necessary to properly prepare your case?
-Serious personal injury cases are expensive to prepare.
-Many experts are necessary to properly prepare a case.
-Often many doctors must have their depositions taken and must later appear in Court.
-Other experts such as economists, biomechanics, accident reconstructionists, vocational rehabilitation specialists and life care planners must be hired.
+Severe personal injury cases are expensive to prepare.
+Many experts are required to properly prepare a case.
+Often many doctors must have their depositions taken and must later appear in court.
+Other experts such as economists, biomechanics, accident reconstructionists, vocational rehabilitation specialists, and life care planners must be hired.
 The expense in a single case can often exceed over $100,000 if adequately prepared.
 Make sure your attorney has enough money to play with the big boys.6.
 The Attorney Should Allow You To Talk To His Past Clients If You Ask

-If an attorney is any good do you think he or she would have any problem with allowing you to talk to past clients they've represented?
-Any attorney worth his salt has satisfied clients he's not ashamed to allow you to talk to.
+If an attorney is any good, do you think they would have any problem with allowing you to talk to past clients they've represented?
+Any attorney worth his salt has satisfied clients he's not ashamed to will enable you to talk to.
 If an accident attorney in Sacramento tells you they can't allow you to speak to past clients, you should consider carefully that perhaps there's a reason for that.
 Maybe they haven't done such an excellent job for those clients in the past.7.
 Retain A Lawyer Who's Written And Lectured in The Personal Injury Field

 Ask the attorney you are considering hiring about articles they've written in the personal injury field and presentations they've given to other personal injury lawyers.
-Have they had a public service TV show where they've talked to the public about personal injury matters.
-If the attorney has never written, never given presentations to other lawyers, never hosted a TV show...consider how much he likely knows about his field.
+Have they had a public service TV show where they've talked to the public about personal injury matters?
+If the attorney has never written, never given presentations to other lawyers, never hosted a TV show, consider how much he likely knows about his field.